Apptainer / Singularity¶

 Note

-In the following, the terminology Singularity will be used in most cases.
-The statements hold if the terminologies Singularity and Apptainer are switched.
+In the following, the terminology "Singularity" will be used in most cases.
+The statements hold if the terminologies "Singularity" and "Apptainer" are switched.

 In this document, we will focus on how to use Singularity on ORCD clusters.
 First, many applications are well-supported in existing Docker images.
-Search for an image on the internet, in which your target applicaiton has already been installed by some developers, then download the image and use it directly.
+Search for an image on the internet, in which your target application has already been installed by some developers, then download the image and use it directly.
 If there is no suitable image for your target application, you can build an image to support it.

 Note

-Run applications with Singularity
+Run applications with Singularity¶

-Log in to a Rocky 8 head node,
+Log in to a head node:

 Apptainer modules support both apptainer and singularity commands.

-Download an image
+Download an image¶

-is the name of the image.
+Themy-image.sif is the name of the image.
 You can name it as you like.

 Note

-Run a program interactively
+Run a program interactively¶

 $ singularity shell my-image.sif